That’s What Friends Are Spore

 Products used:

-Accessories: Tonic Studios 12″ Guillotine Paper Trimmer, Bearly Art precision craft glue, MISTI stamp tool, Big Shot
+ACCESSORIES: Tonic Studios 12″ Guillotine Paper Trimmer, Bearly Art precision craft glue, Big Shot

-I hope you’ve enjoyed seeing this adorable sewing-themed Matchbook and will link up a ladies/girls project with layers!
+I hope you’ve enjoyed seeing this project and will link up with us this time!
 Thanks so much for stopping by today – we’ll see you next time! ;)

 Scrappy hugs,